 Further business reorganisation provisions allow for a disposal which qualifies for ER but under which QCBs are acquired to be treated as if the ER is applied to the gain on the initial disposal, so that on a subsequent disposal of the QCBs the gain treated as arising at that point is the gain after ER.

 Reinvesting the gain in EIS shares

-If an investor in an EIS share issue has capital gains in the year of investment, he can treat those gains as "rolled into" the EIS shares, and the gain is deferred until the EIS shares are sold, but the ER is lost.
+If an investor in an EIS share issue has capital gains in the year of investment, he can treat those gains as "rolled into" the EIS shares, and the gain is deferred until the EIS shares are sold, with ER applying to the original gain when it crystallises.
 This relief is known as reinvestment relief and is subject to many conditions.
-For investments from 3 December 2014 the ER is maintained rather than lost, so will be available when the original gain returns into charge on the later disposal.

 Where premises occupied by the company are owned personally by a shareholder then relief may also be available on the gain on disposal of the property, provided the disposal is made after the shares have been sold and the individual withdraws from the company.
 This is a very common scenario and is an important aspect of the relief.
 More details of this are here

 The relief available on associated disposals is more complex than the basic relief, and is applicable after the relief available in respect of the disposal of shares of a minimum of 5% of the shares in the company or of at least 5% of the partnership assets in case of a partner in a firm.
 The rules are relaxed slightlty when the business is genuinly being sold in full.

 An associated disposal of business assets is the disposal of assets owned by an individual and used in a business carried on by a company or partnership in which the owner of the asset has made a material disposal as a result of withdrawing from the business.